DenaJGibbon/gibbonNetR/README.md

 # Overview

-This README provides code for training, testing, and deploying, different convolutional neural network model architectures on acoustic data using spectrogram images.
-Using this package you can compare different model architectures.
-Once you determine the best performing model you can deploy it over multiple sound files.
-You can also use a trained model as a ‘feature extractor’, and combined with an unsupervised clustering algorithm you can visualize differences in acoustic signals.
+This README provides code for training, testing, and deploying, different convolutional neural network model architectures for automated detection and classification of acoustic data.

+Users can train both binary and multi-class classification models on spectrogram images, and evaluate their performance on test datasets.
+The package includes tools for performance evaluation, allowing easy identification of the best-performing model.
+Once the best-performing model is identified, it can be deployed for large-scale inference on multiple sound files.
+In addition to classification, trained CNNs can be used as feature extractors.
+Combined with unsupervised clustering, this enables visualization of differences in acoustic signals.

 # Usage